-Abstract Classical mechanics, one of the oldest branches of science, has undergone a long evolution, developing hand in hand with many areas of mathematics, including calculus, differential geometry, and the theory of Lie groups and Lie algebras.
+Classical mechanics, one of the oldest branches of science, has undergone a long evolution, developing hand in hand with many areas of mathematics, including calculus, differential geometry, and the theory of Lie groups and Lie algebras.
 The modern formulations of Lagrangian and Hamiltonian mechanics, in the coordinate-free language of differential geometry, are elegant and general.
-They provide a unifying framework for many seemingly disparate physical systems, such as n-particle systems, rigid bodies, fluids and other continua, and electromagnetic and quantum systems.
-This course on Geometric Mechanics and Symmetry is a friendly and fast-paced introduction to the geometric approach to classical mechanics, suitable for PhD students or advanced undergraduates.
+They provide a unifying framework for many seemingly disparate physical systems, such as n-particle systems, rigid bodies, fluids and other continua, as well as electromagnetic and quantum systems.
+This course on Dynamics, Symmetry and Integrability is intended to be a friendly and fast-paced introduction to the geometric approach to classical mechanics, suitable for PhD students or advanced undergraduates.
 It fills a gap between traditional classical mechanics texts and advanced modern mathematical treatments of the subject.
 After a summary of the setting of mechanics using calculus on smooth manifolds and basic Lie group theory illustrated in matrix multiplication, the rest of the course considers how symmetry reduction of Hamilton's principle allows one to derive and analyze the Euler-Poincaré equations for dynamics on Lie groups.
-The main topics are shallow water waves, ideal incompressible fluid dynamics and geophysical fluid dynamics (GFD).
-Three worked examples that illustrate the course material in simpler settings are given in full detail in the course notes.
-These will be assigned as outside reading and then discussed in Q&A sessions in class.
-Lecture 1, Friday 12 Jan 2018: Introduction to the Course 1 What is Geometric Mechanics?
+A variety of integrable Hamiltonian ODEs will be discussed especially focusing on rigid body motion as an example of integrable systems whose dynamics is defined on a Lie group manifold, the SO(3) rotation group, and whose equations are written on the dual space of a Lie algebra, $\mathfrak{so}(3) \simeq \mathbb{R}^3$ .
+To illustrate the course material in simple settings, many worked examples are given in full detail in the course notes.
+These examples will be assigned as outside reading and students will have opportunities to discuss them in the Q&A problem sessions, if they wish.
+These examples are also examinable.
+Un-assessed homework will be assigned as the lectures proceed and the opportunity occurs.
+The main examples of integrable Hamiltonian PDEs are shallow water waves, ideal incompressible fluid dynamics and geophysical fluid dynamics (GFD).